Inference on Variable Importance for Treatment Effect Heterogeneity: Shapley Values and Beyond: Application to infectious disease prevention strategies

 A global Phase 3 randomized, placebo-controlled efficacy trial VAT00008 (NCT04904549) was conducted among adults aged 18 and older to compare two COVID-19 vaccine regimens to placebo.
 Vaccinations or placebo were administered on Day 1 (D01) and Day 22 (D22).
 The study was conducted in two stages: Stage 1 assessed a monovalent vaccine containing the original D614 SARS-CoV-2 Spike protein, while Stage 2 evaluated a bivalent formulation including both D614 and the Beta SARS-CoV-2 Spike protein \citep{Dayan2023a,Dayan2023b}.
 Stage 2 of the trial enrolled 13,002 participants between October 19, 2021, and February 15, 2022.

 Our analysis focuses on the per-protocol Stage 2 cohort that had evidence of previous SARS-CoV-2 infection at enrollment, where per-protocol means both assigned doses were received without major protocol violations.
-The objective of our analysis is to examine how various baseline characteristics influence the effect of COVID-19 vaccination on a key immunological outcome: the log-transformed neutralizing antibody titer ($\log_{10}$ nAb ID50) against the BA.1 (B.1.1.529.1) strain of SAR-CoV-2, measured at Day 43.
-The treatment variable $A$ reflects randomized assignment to either the vaccine ($n = 305$) or placebo ($n = 292$) group.
+The objective of our analysis is to examine how various baseline characteristics influence the effect of COVID-19 vaccination on a key immunological outcome: the log-transformed neutralizing antibody titer ($\log_{10}$ nAb ID50) against the BA.1 (B.1.1.529.1) strain of SARS-CoV-2, measured at Day 43.
+The treatment variable $A$ reflects membership in the per-protocol vaccine ($n = 305$) or per-protocol placebo ($n = 292$) group.
 The baseline covariates $X$ include demographic factors (age, sex, body mass index, and country) and immunological markers ($\log_{10}$-transformed baseline neutralizing antibody titer against the BA.1 strain and $\log_{10}$-transformed concentration of IgG binding antibodies against the Omicron (B.1.1.529) strain).
-The dataset includes 597 individuals from Ghana, Honduras, India, Japan, Mexico, and the USA, all of whom have complete data for the variables listed above.
+The dataset includes 597 individuals from Ghana, Kenya, Honduras, India, Japan, Mexico, and the USA, all of whom have complete data for the variables listed above.

-Figure \ref{figure3} displays the estimated variable importance---defined as the norm of the RKHS embedding of the local variable importance measures: KOI, LOO, and Shapley values---along with corresponding confidence intervals.
+Figure \ref{figure3} displays the estimated variable importance---defined as the norm of the RKHS embedding of the local variable importance measures: KOI, LOO, and Shapley values---along with nominal $95\%$ confidence intervals.
 Based on the KOI and Shapley values, there is evidence that two variables, `Country' and `BA.1 NAb', have non-zero importance.
 Supplementary results, including p-values and descriptive graphics, are provided in Table \ref{table1} and Figure \ref{figure4} in Appendix \ref{app:resultsempirical}.
+When testing the null hypothesis of no importance for multiple variables, it is advisable to apply a multiple testing adjustment.
+Accordingly, we report Benjamini–Hochberg–adjusted p-values in Table \ref{table1}.
 The result for BA.1 NAb shows a dose-response relationship wherein individuals with lower baseline titers have greater vaccine effect on Day 43 titer.
-This occurs in part because individuals starting with high levels of neutralizing antibodies before vaccination have less room for vaccination to further increase antibody levels.
+This occurs in part because the immune system has a cap on the number of SARS-CoV-2 specific antibodies that it can make, as it must balance its caloric-cost investment into antibody production against myriad microbial pathogen threats (not only SARS-CoV-2), such that individuals starting with high levels of pre-vaccination neutralizing antibodies have less room for vaccination to further increase antibody levels.

 The vaccine effect was estimated to be highest in Ghana and the US, and lowest in Japan, Kenya, and Mexico, with the placebo arm distribution of Omicron BA.1 nAb titer notably higher in the latter three countries (see Figure \ref{figure4} in Appendix \ref{app:resultsempirical} for more details).
 One potential explanation is a greater frequency of prior infection with Omicron SARS-CoV-2 (compared to with Delta SARS-CoV-2) in these countries, given that the studied titer is against an Omicron strain.